adambard/learnxinyminutes-docs/zh-cn/c++-cn.html.markdown

 Point Point::operator+(const Point& rhs) const
 {
-    // Create a new point that is the sum of this one and rhs. return Point(x + rhs.x, y + rhs.y);
+    // 【Create a new point that is the sum of this one and rhs. return Point(x + rhs.x, y + rhs.y);
 }